 Have you been in a car accident recently?
 Was you not even the driver, merely the passenger, a cyclist or a pedestrian that has been affected by injury after an incident involving a car?
 A sudden jolt can cause injury all over the body after being involved in a car accident.
 Most commonly the injuries are caused to the neck, such as whiplash, but injuries can be caused all over the body such as broken bones, brain & head injuries, and internal bleeding.

-If you’re looking to make a claim for compensation following a car crash or traffic collision of any kind, get in touch with our team today.
-You can reach our experts directly by calling us on 0800 699 0079 for a free, no-obligation chat.
-You can also use our online contact form and we’ll get back to you as soon as possible.
+If you’ve been involved in a car crash,then you may be able to make a claim for compensation.
+Whatever kind of Lidl compensation claims you’re looking to make, we are here to help.
+You can reach our experienced team directly by calling us on 0800 699 0079.
+You can also use our simple online contact form and we’ll get back to you as soon as possible.

-- What Kinds of Injuries Could I Suffer Following a Car Crash or Traffic Collision?
+What Facial Injuries Could I Suffer Following a Car Crash?

 A car accident could result in a person receiving facial injuries such as scarring, broken nose, broken cheek bones, broken jaw, blindness, and dental injuries, all of which could cause disfigurement leading on to depression due to psychological reasons.